failsafe-lib/failsafe.dev/timeout.md

 Failsafe.with(retryPolicy, timeout).run(this::connect);
 ```

+## Async Execution Timeouts

+When an async executions times out, Failsafe still waits until the execution completes, either through interruption or naturally, before recording a `TimeoutExceededException`.
+This avoids the risk of retrying while the original execution is still running, which ultimately could lead to numerous abandoned executions running in numerous threads.

 ## Event Listeners

 [Timeouts] support the standard [policy listeners][PolicyListeners] which can notify you when a timeout is exceeded: